Azure/azure-sdk-for-python/sdk/servicebus/azure-servicebus/README.md

 #### Receive messages from a queue through `ServiceBusReceiver.receive()`

-> **NOTE:** `ServiceBusReceiver.receive()` provides another mechanism to receive if it is desired to receive a single or constrained batch of messages through a single method call, as opposed to receiving perpetually.
-It always returns an array of messages.
+> **NOTE:** `ServiceBusReceiver.receive()` receives a single or constrained batch of messages through an ad-hoc method call, as opposed to receiving perpetually from the generator.
+It always returns a list.

 ```Python
 from azure.servicebus import ServiceBusClient